Translation skills are undervalued

-In May of this year, I attended the International Conference on Economic, Business, Financial and Institutional Translation in Alicante, Spain
+I have been thinking a lot about educating clients about translation.
+In May 2014, I attended the International Conference on Economic, Business, Financial and Institutional Translation in Alicante, Spain

 (http://dti.ua.es/en/comenego/congreso-traduccion-economica/international-conference-on-economic-business-financial-and-institutional-translation.html).
-Over the past few months, I have been reflecting on what I learnt and the main thing was that, despite the efforts of translation organisations such as the Institute of Translation and Interpreting and the American Translators Association, many companies still do not understand the benefits of professional translation.
-During the conference I attended a session on tourism translation where one of the speakers discussed her campaign to convince a regional tourism board to improve the quality of their translations – a campaign which had so far met with little success.
-Other speakers during the session continued in the same tone and the consensus of opinion was that while the tourism industry as a whole appears to believe that travellers will accept poor translations as part of the holiday experience, studies show that this is not the case and potential customers are in fact put off a restaurant, hotel or attraction as a result of these poor translations.
-While the topic of discussion here was tourism translation, many translators with other specialisations have pointed out the same fact – that clients/customers often reject a product or service because of poor or misleading translations.
+Afterwards, I reflected on what I learnt.
+The main thing was that, despite the efforts of translation organisations such as the Institute of Translation and Interpreting and the American Translators Association, many companies still do not understand the benefits of professional translation.
+During the conference, I attended a session on tourism translation.
+One of the speakers discussed her campaign to convince a regional tourism board to improve the quality of their translations.
+This campaign which had so far met with little success.
+Other speakers during the session continued in the same tone.
+They all agreed that the tourism industry as a whole appears to believe that travellers will accept poor translations as part of the holiday experience.
+However, studies show that this is not the case and potential customers are in fact likely to avoid tourist attractions as a result of these poor translations.
+The topic of discussion here was tourism translation.
+However, many translators with other specialisations have pointed out the same fact – that clients or customers often reject a product or service because of poor or misleading translations.

 What do you think?
 What has been your experience of educating potential clients?